Taras Kim Photo

 The Chestnut Hill neighborhood is great for families.
 It is often referred to as the “garden neighborhood” because it is full of greenery, parks, and historic homes.
 The schools are considered some of the best in the city.
 It's quiet and cozy, but it's also close to stores and cafes.
 Another family-friendly neighborhood is Queen Village.
 This is an older neighborhood with a friendly atmosphere, good schools and playgrounds for kids.
 It's easy to socialize with neighbors and participate in local festivals.

 Younger people prefer to settle in Fishtown or Northern Liberties.
-Fishtown has long since shed its fame as a fisherman's neighborhood and has become a popular place with nice bars, clubs and restaurants.
-There's also plenty of co-working spaces, and downtown is within walking distance.
-In NoLibs young people immerse themselves in an active nightlife, during the day the area has cozy small cafes and stores to offer.
-NoLibs also has good public transportation.
+Fishtown has long since shed its fame as a fisherman's neighborhood and has become a popular place with nice bars, clubs, and restaurants.
+There's also plenty of coworking spaces, and downtown is within walking distance.
+In recent years, housing prices in Fishtown have increased significantly as the area continues to attract young professionals.
+In NoLibs, young people immerse themselves in an active nightlife, during the day the area has cozy small cafes and stores to offer.
+Northern Liberties is now considered one of the more expensive neighborhoods popular with young residents, and it also has good public transportation.

-If one wants to save money, the South Philadelphia or Brewerytown neighborhoods can be good options.
-Whitman, for example, as part of South Philadelphia offers a combination of affordable housing and ample leisure activities such as cafes and cultural events.
+If you want to save money, the South Philadelphia or Brewerytown neighborhoods can be good options.
+Whitman, for example, as part of South Philadelphia, offers a combination of relatively affordable housing, walkability, and easy access to Center City, along with leisure activities such as cafes and cultural events.
 Brewerytown used to be known for breweries, but now attracts residents with affordable apartments and homes.
-There are many new buildings and renovated older homes, which is convenient for first-time homebuyers or renters.
+There are many new buildings and renovated older homes, although comfort and safety can vary depending on the specific block, which is important to keep in mind.

 It's important to remember that some popular neighborhoods, such as Fishtown and Northern Liberties, are rapidly developing and housing prices are rising.
-This can lead to locals being forced to move to cheaper neighborhoods.
+As a result, these areas are no longer considered budget-friendly, and rising costs can sometimes lead to locals moving to more affordable neighborhoods.

-As far as safety is concerned, the situation in Philadelphia is improving.
-Recently, the rate of serious crime has decreased.
-For example, homicides have dropped to their lowest level in a decade in 2024.
+As far as safety is concerned, the situation in Philadelphia is improving overall.
+Over the past few years, the rate of serious crime has declined, including a noticeable decrease in homicides compared to earlier periods.
 However, safety still differs from neighborhood to neighborhood.
 Before choosing a place to live, it's worth visiting the neighborhood in person at different times of the day to get a sense of how comfortable and safe it is.

 Transportation

 You can live comfortably in Philadelphia without your car.
-It is convenient to use public transportation, which is represented by buses, subways, trolley buses and suburban trains.
+It is convenient to use public transportation, which is represented by buses, subways, trolleys, and suburban trains.
+Many residents choose public transit or walking as their primary way of getting around the city.

-The subway in Philadelphia consists of two main lines: the blue line (Market-Frankford) goes through the whole city from east to west, and the orange line (Broad Street) connects the northern and southern parts of the city.
-There is also the PATCO Speedline, which connects Philadelphia to the neighboring state of New Jersey and runs 24 hours a day.
+The subway in Philadelphia consists of two main lines: the blue line (Market-Frankford) goes across the city from east to west, and the orange line (Broad Street) connects the northern and southern parts of the city.
+There is also the PATCO Speedline, which connects Philadelphia to the neighboring state of New Jersey and runs nearly 24 hours a day.

 Philadelphia is also great for bicyclists.
-The city has a convenient Indego bike rental network, and many new bike lanes.
+The city has a convenient Indego bike rental network, and the number of bike lanes continues to grow, particularly in central neighborhoods.

-Another convenience is that in some neighborhoods, such as University City and Center City, you can easily walk to stores, cafes, and restaurants.
+Another convenience is that in some neighborhoods, such as University City and Center City, you can easily walk to stores, cafes, and restaurants, making these areas especially attractive for residents who prefer a car-free lifestyle.

 Culture